 For almost 40 years, International Confex has been the largest single gathering of UK event organisers.

 Undaunted by multiple pandemic-enforced postponements, organisers Mash Media were determined to get the 2021 edition staged.
-And when the doors at London’s ExCeL did finally open on 1 September, International Confex became the first large scale expo in the UK post-Covid-19.
+And when the doors at ExCeL London did finally open on 1 September, International Confex became the first large scale expo in the UK post-Covid-19.

 The flagship event has also long been established as a showcase for the latest event technology.
 But the show’s management team recognised that in 2021, more than any other year, they needed to break new boundaries in their own use of technology.